 I recall the first sofa I ever bought in Germany took eleven weeks to arrive despite the fact it was a cheap, bog standard one.
 So, imagine our surprise when Nabru said ours will arrive seven days after ordering it.
 In fact, it actually arrived on the morning of the sixth day after ordering it.

-The hardest part of the assembly by far was putting the bases into seat cushions.
-This is where Nabru sofas differ from traditional ones which do not have such bases.
-One would think these bases would make the sofa too hard, but actually it is firm to sit on but the thick cushions are supportive and comfortable.
-You can choose between firm and soft seat cushions.
+The hardest part of the assembly was putting the bases into seat cushions.
+This is where Nabru sofas differ from traditional ones which do not have such bases within the cushions.
+We were concerned that they would be uncomfortable, but in reality, sitting or lying on them is a treat.
+You actually get the choice of firm or soft seat cushions.
 The firm ones have MDF boards in the bottoms of them, whilst the soft ones have a chipboard frame with a webbing lattice stretched across it.
 We opted for the soft ones.
 Putting in the chipboard and webbing bases was really tricky.
 They are a deliberately tight fit and the chipboard tended to grab the foam and material of the cushion.
 Nabru advised putting the bases into a plastic bag before sliding them into the cushion which did make it easier, although pulling the bag out afterwards was a challenge.

 Downsides?
 Well, you need to assemble it as close to its final position as it is very heavy and does not slide easily, especially if it is a corner unit or if it sits on carpeted floors.
 Also, the corner sofas when moved can go out of square and I suspect MDF has its limits when bent out of position too far.